FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

 ### **Technical Summary**

-RogueLearn will be implemented as a cloud-native, multi-repository application featuring a decoupled frontend and a microservices-based backend.
-The frontend will be a server-rendered Next.js application hosted on Vercel.
-The backend will consist of independent microservices built with **.NET 8** and **Go**, deployed on Azure Container Apps, communicating via a centralized API Gateway for RESTful requests and a real-time layer for interactive features.
-This architecture supports core learning features, social collaboration, and competitive "Knowledge Duels," including a specialized service for scoring code submissions.
-Data will be persisted in a Supabase PostgreSQL database, with user authentication managed by Clerk.
+RogueLearn will be implemented as a cloud-native, multi-repository application.
+It features a decoupled frontend built with Next.js, interactive "Boss Fights" built with **Unity WebGL**, and a microservices-based backend using **.NET 8** and **Go**.
+The system is deployed on Vercel and Azure Container Apps.
+Communication is handled by a RESTful API Gateway and a real-time SignalR hub for interactive features.
+The architecture supports AI-powered quest generation, social collaboration, competitive Duels, and code-grading battles.
+Data is persisted in a Supabase PostgreSQL database, with authentication managed by Clerk.

 ### **Platform and Infrastructure Choice**